bytebase/bytebase.com/content/blog/migrating-postgres-from-render-to-neon.md

 natural language to interact with the database.
 It's offered as a service at [sqlchat.ai](https://sqlchat.ai) and is also [open-sourced](https://github.com/sqlchat/sqlchat) for self-hosting.

-Recently, we added account, subscription feature, which requires a database to host those info.
+Recently, we added account, subscription feature, which requires a database to store those info.
 Following describes SQL Chat Postgres transition from [Render](https://render.com) to [Neon](https://neon.tech).

 ## Starting with Render